Fast answer for "smart glasses for cycling"

 Why Cyclists Need Smart Glasses

 Every time you glance at your Garmin mid-climb, you take your eyes off the road for 1–2 seconds.
 On a technical descent at 40mph, that's a long time.
-Smart glasses solve this by bringing the data to your eyes — either as a heads-up display (Engo 2) or as voice readouts (Meta, Solos).
+Smart glasses solve this by bringing the data to your eyes — either as a heads-up display (Engo 2) or as voice readouts (Oakley Meta, Solos).

 The category has matured fast.
 In 2026 you're no longer choosing between "works but ugly" and "looks fine but doesn't do much."
 Both ends of the spectrum now deliver genuinely useful cycling tools.

-Top Cycling AI Glasses
+Top Cycling Smart Glasses and AR Glasses

 Engo 2 AR Sports Glasses

-Meta Ray-Ban Smart Glasses
+Oakley Meta Vanguard Smart Glasses

-Solos AirGo3 AI Glasses
+Solos AirGo V2 AI Glasses

 | Feature | Engo 2 |